spraja08/GenAIMetroMap/README.md

 ### 1. Math Basics

+The core mathematical foundations that power modern AI systems and the concepts required for understanding neural network architectures, optimization algorithms, and probabilistic modeling in machine learning.

 * **Linear Algebra:** Crucial for understanding deep learning algorithms.
 Key concepts include vectors, matrices, determinants, eigenvalues and eigenvectors, vector spaces, and linear transformations
 * **Calculus:** Machine learning algorithms involve the optimization of continuous functions, which requires an understanding of derivatives, integrals, limits, and series.
 Multivariate calculus and the concept of gradients are also important.
 * **Probability and Statistics:** For understanding how models learn from data and make predictions.
 Key concepts include probability theory, random variables, probability distributions, expectations, variance, covariance, correlation, hypothesis testing, confidence intervals, maximum likelihood estimation, and Bayesian inference.